Visiting Public Humanities Faculty Fellow at the Jackman Humanities Institute

 The Fellowship

-The Fellowship provides funding for twelve months, with residency required for nine months (September—May).
-The stipend is $75,000 CAD plus benefits.
-This fellowship is suitable for faculty members who will be on leave for at least six months of their residency.
+The Fellowship provides funding of $50,000 CAD plus benefits.
+This fellowship is most suitable for faculty members who will be on leave during their residency.
 The JHI will provide an office, University of Toronto Library access, and administrative support.
-Fellows are expected to attend weekly lunches on Thursdays from September through the first week of May.
-In the event that COVID-19 precautions make in-person attendance impossible, remote participation in JHI activities will be made available.
-This fellowship may not be postponed or deferred.
+Fellows are expected to attend weekly lunches on Thursdays during their residency.

 Procedure

-• Proposal for Public Humanities Research relevant to the annual theme of Pleasure (max.
-7 pages)
+3. Proposal for Public Humanities research relevant to the annual theme of Undergrounds/Underworlds

-• Writing Sample (academic) – a thesis chapter or published article (max.
-50 pages)
+4. Writing Sample (academic) – a published book chapter or article

-• Communications Sample (public) – an article for popular press, a blog post, podcast, interview or other media product.
-Provide URL link to audio or video files.
-Upload text files.
+5. Communications Sample (public) – an article for popular press, a blog post, podcast, interview, or other media product.
+Provide URL link to audio or video files if you wish

 Questions?

-• For questions relating to the scope and expectations of this fellowship, please contact Professor Alison Keith, Director, at jhi.director@utoronto.ca
+• Questions about the scope and expectations of this fellowship?
+Email JHI Director, Professor Alison Keith

 Institution